 Each of the CSU campuses has a CSU-LSAMP program that offers an array of activities and services designed to improve retention and graduation of undergraduate students in STEM.
 Cal Maritime joined CSU-LSAMP in 2013.
 Since that time, our program has worked to guarantee better success and retention rates for URM students in STEM disciplines and encouraged all members to continue their STEM education through workforce development and post-graduate studies.

-Students majoring in Engineering disciplines (ME, MET, and FET) and Marine Transprotation (MT) are encouraged to apply.
+Students majoring in Engineering disciplines (ME, MET, and FET), Marine Transprotation (MT), and Oceanography (starting in Fall 2020) are eligible and encouraged to apply.